tonethar/IGME-230-GDD-2017-Fall/notes/midterm-review.md

 1. How large is an CSS *em* unit?
 1. How large is an CSS *ex* unit?
 1. Specify the CSS colors red, green, blue, black, and white in hexadecimal notation.
-1. Why is it a good idea to specifiy more than 1 font name in your CSS `font` rules?
+1. Why is it a good idea to specify more than 1 font name in your CSS `font` rules?
-1. Once you set `position:absolute`, what are the other CSS 2 properties you will usually need to set?
+1. Once you set `position:absolute`, what are the other two CSS properties you will usually need to set?
 1. What is the CSS property used to set the stacking order of HTML elements?
 1. Describe the CSS box model.
 1. Describe the difference between `margin` and `padding`.